Them, All

 Them, All supports feminist, queer and antiracist derivations and deviations of reproductive labour AT THE LEVEL OF the word, sentence, string, command line, stanza, interface and page.

 The project derives from research around histories of Queer Net Art works and maga/zines that have addressed questions of access to reproductive resources and medical technologies.
-For example, the 1970s magazine Sappho in the UK who published poetry and operated as a network for resource sharing across disability, sexuality, race and class struggles, and who used a form of sexuality and gender non-conformity as an expansive mode of collective action.
+For example, the 1970s magazine Sappho in the UK who published poetry, ran a proto-fertility clinic and operated as a network for resource sharing across disability, sexuality, race and class struggles.

 The title also comes from the project The Wife of Them All, an animated spoken opera film that follows a number of characters navigating the intersections of waged and unwaged reproductive work, inspired by Gertrude Stein's 1947 libretto The Mother of Us All.

-Them, All also thinks with proponents of Black Feminist and Marxist Feminist thought, who have emphasised the critique of a totality (“All”) from situated knowledge(s) (“Them”).
+Them, All thinks with Black Feminist, Queer Marxist and trans*feminist thought which has emphasised the critique of a totality (“All”) from situated knowledge(s) (“Them”).
 "Them, All" from this perspective means specific standpoints and total transformation.

 Previous launches /